sachinchoubey1994/AI_Project---Red_Ball_Kick_by_NAO_a_Humanoid_Robot/README.md

 ## Description of the files

 Locate_Ball_Kick: Codes for making NAO kick redball present anywhere (maximum distace of 1.5 m) in frontal hemispherical plane of NAO.
 Codes are still needs modification.
-As it is not able to detect the landmark (probably needs modification in parameter values)
+As it is not able to detect the landmark symbol (probably needs modification in parameter values)

 Penalty_Kick: Codes for making NAO kick redball kick redball kept in front to the goal post, all in line (maximum distance inbetween NAO and goal canot be more than 2 m).
 Still need further improvement.